hadley/stringb/README.md

 stringr provides a zero-dependency (mostly) drop in replacement for stringr implemented on top of base R regular expressions.
 This is useful if you are finding stringr's stringi dependency to be onerous for your users (since it requires compilation and a large unicode database).

-stringrb should match stringr behaviour as much as possible.
+stringb should match stringr behaviour as much as possible.
 The main exceptions are listed below:

 * stringb uses either Perl-compatible regexps (the default) or POSIX 1003.2 extended regexps (with `regexp()`).
 By and large, these are represent subsets